First Sunday of Advent – A

 And that is what Advent – the coming of Christ – is about.
 The splendor of God’s presence is hidden within the everyday untidiness of our lives – and lies beneath the pain and poverty of this world.

 But we live in hope.
 God is present to us — in His Son, Jesus.
 We long to see His face, and one day we will.
-But even now we can feel His life within us and among us.
+But even now we can feel His presence within us and among us.

 This Advent season – like the pregnant Virgin Mary – is short on explanation and heavy with meaning.